milmazz/milmazz.github.io/_posts/2018-11-23-elixir-mime-library-review.md

-So, what this means is that the `MIME` library at boot-time, will log an error and will try to dynamically recompile the `MIME` module if the custom mime types of the user environment are different from the ones returned by `MIME.compiled_custom_types/0`, which is really nice! but, as the log messages says, it's recommended to clean the `:mime` dependency to make sure it's recompiled.
+So, what this means is that the `MIME` library at boot-time, will log an error and will try to dynamically recompile the `MIME` module if the custom mime types of the user environment are different from the ones returned by `MIME.compiled_custom_types/0`, which is great! but, as the log messages says, it's recommended to clean the `:mime` dependency to make sure it's recompiled.